wsargent/toodledo/README.txt

 work in either interactive or command line mode.

 You can also use the client in your shell scripts, or use the API directly as part of a web application.
-Want an RSS feed?
+Custom private RSS feed?
 Want to have the Mac read out your top priority?
+Input tasks through Quicksilver?
+Print out tasks with a BetaBrite?
 It can all happen.

 == FEATURES/PROBLEMS: